david-a-wheeler/spdx-tutorial/README.md

 A few especially important tags are:

 * PackageName: The full name of the package as given by Package Originator.
 * PackageLicenseDeclared: The license identified in text in one or more files (for example a COPYING or LICENSE file) in the source code package.
 This field is not intended to capture license information obtained from an external source, such as the package website.
+* PackageHomePage: The package's home page URL.

 For example, a SPDX file with these lines states that this is the Foo package, and that the package maintainers declare that all the software in the package is released using the MIT license: